-These Legislative Instruments permit APRA to collect data to support APRA's prudential supervision of general insurers (GIs) and are used by APRA to assess compliance with the capital standards.
-GIs are bodies corporate authorised to conduct insurance business in Australia.
+These Legislative Instruments permit APRA to collect data to support APRA's prudential supervision of life insurers (LIs) and are used by APRA to assess compliance with the capital standards.
+LIs are bodies corporate authorised to conduct life insurance business in Australia.

 The purpose of the Legislative Instruments is to revoke the existing versions of the instruments determined by APRA in 2013 and replace them with new versions.
-New versions of the instruments are being made as the instruments are due to sunset on 1 April 2023.
+New versions of the instruments are being made as the existing instruments are due to sunset on 1 April 2023.